-All activities carried out during this assessment were completed in accordance with the Ontario Heritage Act (Ontario Heritage Act, R.S.O.
-1990, c.
-O.18 [as Amended in 2019], 1990, as amended in 2018) and the 2011 Standards and Guidelines for Consultant Archaeologists (S & G), administered by the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI 2011), formerly the Ministry of Tourism, Culture and Sport.
+All activities carried out during this assessment were completed in accordance with the Ontario Heritage Act (Ontario Heritage Act, R.S.O. c.
+O.18, 1990, as amended in 2018) and the 2011 Standards and Guidelines for Consultant Archaeologists (S & G), administered by the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI 2011), formerly the Ministry of Tourism, Culture and Sport.